vistawtf/operators/README.md

 - `name` - protocol display name
 - `description` - what the protocol does + operator opportunities

+**Logo is also required:**
+- Add your protocol logo as `logos/{id}.svg` (must match your protocol `id`)
+- SVG format only (keeps file sizes small and scalable)
+- Recommended size: 24x24px or similar square dimensions
+- Keep file size under 100KB (validation will warn if larger)

 **Everything else is optional.** Add whatever helps operators understand your protocol.

 Our flexible schema means you can include hardware requirements, custom categories, unique operator types, reward structures, governance details, or community links in any format you prefer.